mopidy/mopidy-local-sqlite/README.rst

 This extension does not support searching (yet).

-The current database schema does not support multiple artists, composers or performers for a single track or album.
+The database schema does not support multiple artists, composers or performers for a single track or album.
 Look out for "Ignoring multiple artists" warnings during a local scan to see if you are affected by this.

 .. _Mopidy: http://www.mopidy.com/